brady800526/Practice-MySQL-Guestbook_Flask/README.md

 ```

 `Comment.query.all()` will fetch all the data from Comments table.
-Use `render_remplate` will go the the specified page, and we can send variables in the paraenthesis after first param.
+Use `render_remplate` will go the the specified template, and we can send variables in the parathensis after first param.

-In the route we will send all the comments queried from comments table to index.html page.
+In the route we will send all the comments queried from comments table to index.html template.

 #### sign route - Show the Sing Up Page
 ------------------------------------------------------------------------